Kernelizing MSO Properties of Trees of Fixed Height, and Some Consequences: Consequences for Expressive Power of

-\begin{proposition}[Ding \cite{Ding92}, also \cite{GHNOOR12} in greater generality] Let $\cf S$ be a graph class of bounded shrub-depth.
+\begin{prop}(See also \cite{GHNOOR12} for a more general statement.)
+Let $\cf S$ be a graph class of bounded shrub-depth.
 Assume the graphs of $\cf S$ are arbitrarily coloured from a finite set of colours.
-Then $\cf S$ is well-quasi-ordered under the colour-preserving induced subgraph order. \end{proposition} \begin{proof} Consider an infinite sequence $(G_1,G_2,\dots)\subseteq\cf S$, and the corresponding tree-models $(T_1,T_2,\dots)$.
+Then $\cf S$ is well-quasi-ordered under the colour-preserving induced subgraph order. \end{prop} \begin{proof} Consider an infinite sequence $(G_1,G_2,\dots)\subseteq\cf S$, and the corresponding tree-models $(T_1,T_2,\dots)$.
 Let $T_i^+$, $i=1,2,\dots$, denote the rooted tree with leaf labels composed of the colours of $T_i$ and the colours in $G_i$.
-By Ding~\cite{Ding92} (equivalently, by a $d$-fold application of folklore Higman's lemma), $T_1^+,T_2^+,\dots$ of bounded height are WQO under rooted coloured subtrees, and, consequently, so are the coloured graphs $G_1,G_2,\dots$, as desired. \end{proof}
+By Theorem~\ref{thm:Ding}, $T_1^+,T_2^+,\dots$ of bounded diameter are WQO under rooted coloured subtree relation, and, consequently, so are the coloured graphs $G_1,G_2,\dots$, as desired. \end{proof}

 For the rest of this section we will focus on the shrub interpretation $J$ associated with a graph class $\cf S$ of bounded shrub-depth.
-This allows us to smoothly adopt the notions introduced during the proof of Theorem~\ref{thm:EGT}.
+This allows us to smoothly adapt the notions introduced during the proof of Theorem~\ref{thm:EGT}.
 In particular, $\ell(T)$ (the domain of $T^J$) is now the set of leaves of $T$ and the notion of a $T$-colouring corresponds to that.
 We also literally adopt the definition of $G\in\cf S$ being {\em consistent with its $T$-colouring}.
 Thanks to Proposition~\ref{pro:treemodelWQO}, this property can be expressed by an \FO formula $\pconsistent T$ (depending on $\cf S$), too.

 Though, we need a bit stronger and crucial property of separability for $T$.
 It deals with a {\em$(T,red,blue)$-coloured} graph which is a $T$-coloured graph in which two other (non-$T$-coloured) vertices are assigned colours $red$ and $blue$.
 When the $red$ vertex is $x$ and the $blue$ one is $y$ in a graph $H$, then we call this also a {\em$(T,x,y)$-colouring} of~$H$.